USS Rockford: U.S. Navy, World War II, 1944–1945

-Following shakedown off Los Angeles, Rockford, manned by a United States Coast Guard crew, reported to the United States Pacific Fleet and got underway on 25 June 1944 for the Southwest Pacific.
+Following shakedown off Los Angeles, Rockford, crewed by the United States Coast Guard, reported to the United States Pacific Fleet and got underway on 25 June 1944 for the Southwest Pacific.
 On 2 July 1944 she attacked a Japanese submarine with depth charges, doing some damage.
-She made a second antisubmarine attack with Hedgehogs antisubmarine mortars on 7 July 1945.
+She made a second antisubmarine attack with Hedgehogs antisubmarine mortars on 7 July 1944.
 Continuing her voyage, she proceeded via Espiritu Santo to Australia, arriving at Cairns, Queensland, on 23 July 1944.

 On 2 August 1944, Rockford moored in Milne Bay, New Guinea, and then operated on convoy escort duty and antisubmarine patrol off the New Guinea coast until 23 September 1944, when she made a brief run to Manus Island in the Admiralty Islands.

 Rockford then returned to New Guinea, remaining there until 15 October 1944, when she began a voyage to the United States West Coast via Manus Island and Pearl Harbor, Territory of Hawaii.
 On 13 November 1944, during the final leg of the voyage, Rockford and the minesweeper attacked and sank the Japanese submarine I-12 midway between Hawaii and California; there were no survivors from I-12.
 In sinking I-12, Rockford and Ardent unwittingly had avenged the crew of the Liberty Ship SS John A. Johnson; on 30 October 1944, after sinking John A. Johnson, I-12 had rammed and sunk her lifeboats and rafts and then machine-gunned her 70 survivors, killing 10.

 On 17 November 1944, Rockford arrived on the U.S. West Coast for scheduled repairs.
 After their completion, she reported for duty on 4 January 1945 to Commander, Alaskan Sea Frontier, for duty in the waters of the Territory of Alaska and the North Pacific, operating until August 1945 from Dutch Harbor, Cold Bay, and Adak as pilot vessel for the group.

 Selected for transfer to the Soviet Navy in Project Hula - a secret program for the transfer of U.S. Navy ships to the Soviet Navy at Cold Bay in anticipation of the Soviet Union joining the war against Japan - Rockford began training her new Soviet crew at Cold Bay in August 1945.